 Whistleblowing: Reporting Incidents of Fraud and Abuse

 The University continually audits its internal controls and operating procedures to detect, prevent, and deter improper activities.
 However, even the best systems of control cannot provide absolute safeguards against irregularities.
 Intentional and unintentional violations of laws, regulations, policies and procedures may occur and may constitute improper activities.
-Therefore, individuals wishing to report violations or suspected violations may do so by sending a notice in any of the following ways:
+The University has adopted a Whistleblower Policy governing complaints submitted by University trustees, officers, employees, students, and volunteers who report violations or suspected violations of the law.

 - A personal visit, call, letter, or e-mail to the Niagara University General Counsel’s Office.